Benjamin Paul Blood

 Benjamin Paul Blood (November 21, 1832 – January 15, 1919) was an American philosopher, mystic and poet.
 His idiosyncratic work explored his development of his pluralist philosophy, culminating in the posthumously published book Pluriverse.

 Biography

-He was born in Amsterdam, New York.
+Blood was born in Amsterdam, New York.
 His father, John Blood, was a prosperous landowner.
 Blood was known as an intelligent man but an unfocused one.
 Initially, his writing consisted of letters, either to local newspapers or to friends such as James Hutchison Stirling, Alfred Tennyson and William James.
-H. M. Kallen wrote of Blood:He was born in 1832 and lived for eighty-six years.
+Ralph Barton Perry wrote of Blood:He was born in 1832 and lived for eighty-six years.
 During that time he wrote much, but unsystematically.
 His favorite form of publication was letters to newspapers, mainly local newspapers with a small circulation.
-These letters dealt with an astonishing diversity of subjects, from local petty politics or the tricks of spiritualist mediums to principles of industry and finance and profundities of metaphysics.
+These letters "dealt with an astonishing diversity of subjects, from local petty politics or the tricks of spiritualist mediums to principles of industry and finance and profundities of metaphysics."